Skip to main content

 • Faster and cheaper but works worse with very dense, complex or structured documents

-Model used to perform quality improvements.Recommended: Claude Sonnet 4.5 Thinking.
-Weak models not recommended as revision is a complex task.Only used if “Enable revisions” is ON
+Model used to perform quality improvements.Recommended: Claude Sonnet/Opus or Gemini 3 are all good choices.
+Weak models are not recommended as revision is a complex task.Only used if “Enable revisions” is ON

-Number of quality improvement passes.Range: 1-5For highest quality or whenever you see any issues with generated data, increase this setting to max (5).
+Number of quality improvement passes.Range: 1-5For highest quality or whenever you see any issues with generated data, increase this setting to 3+.
 Note this increases cost and generation time.

 For SQL query generation only.Options: